Jerzeek/tinytron/README.md

 ### Bill of Materials

-One of this project's goals is to keep the BOM as short as possible.
+One of Tinytron's goals is to keep the BOM as short as possible.
 Only 3 parts, and 6 easy solder joints are needed.
 There is no audio amp nor speaker in this project.

 | Part | Notes | Link (non affiliated) |
 | -- | -- | -- |